rinusser/CodeSnifferUtils/FEATURES.md

 Methods below minimum visibility do not require a docblock - if one is found anyway it will be validated.

+This can't be fixed automatically with phpcbf.

+#### Return Tag Exception for Test Code

+This rule makes an exception for test methods: they don't require a `@return` tag.
+PHPUnit test methods never return anything anyway, the @return tag would always list "void" or "NULL" and clutter the test sources.

+Files within a "tests" directory with filenames ending in "Test.php" are considered tests.
+Within those test files the methods
+`setUpBeforeClass()`, `tearDownAfterClass()`, `setUp()` and `tearDown()` are exempt from the @return tag requirement, as are any other methods whose name starts with `test`.

 ## Files